 Community and Bar Association Activities

-- Serve as Outside General Counsel for Juvenile Justice Coalition and formerly for Community Shares of Mid-Ohio.
+- Serve as Outside General Counsel for Juvenile Justice Coalition.

 - Represented an army officer charged with attempted suicide while serving in Iraq.
 Helped client withdraw coerced resignation in lieu of court-martial.
 Maintained contacts with the media, ensuring favorable publicity.
 After the military equivalent of a pre-trial hearing, the case was dismissed.
 The client was honorably discharged and able to keep all benefits.